mayur11235/icebergsnowflakesummit25/README.md

 The Apache Iceberg v3 specification introduces support for **VARIANT (semi-structured)** and **Geospatial types**.
 Snowflake enhances your ability to work with complex data types within your Iceberg ecosystem through a feature called Variant Shredding.
 This process automatically extracts individual fields from a semi-structured VARIANT column and stores them as distinct, independent columns.
 This makes querying and analyzing JSON-like data faster and more efficient.

-# Other Companies Using Apache Iceberg and Snowflake at the Summit
+# Other Companies Using Apache Iceberg and Snowflake at Summit 25

 ### PayPal
 PayPal modernized its analytics and data infrastructure by consolidating disparate data sources into Snowflake and adopting Apache Iceberg for platform flexibility and future-proofing.
 Iceberg enabled sharing Snowflake-generated data across multiple clouds without traditional ETL, using Snowflake-managed Iceberg catalogs, replication, and dynamic tables.
 This centralized back-office analytics, streamlined ETL, and supported near real-time insights and reconciliation.
 PayPal is also exploring ML for business outcome prediction and generative AI for dynamic network adaptation.